AMEX: Android Multi-annotation Expo Dataset for Mobile GUI Agents: Related Work

+Table~\ref{tab:dataset-comparison} compares several popular GUI-related datasets on Android.
+While some works~\cite{deng2024mind2web, liu2018reinforcement, shi2017world, wu2023webui} focus on the web or desktop platforms, on Android OS, many works~\cite{Deka:2017:Rico, li-etal-2020-mapping, mud, bunian2021vins} have focused on identifying various types of GUI elements, assigning classes to different elements.
+This annotation style can be defined as a traditional icon classification and detection problem.
+In many cases, however, the functionality of an icon depends on the context of the GUI and many elements on mobile devices are not an icon and their functionalities are also critical.
+Besides, most of the datasets~\cite{Deka:2017:Rico, bunian2021vins, li-etal-2020-mapping} are outdated, where the screenshot interfaces are completely different from modern apps.
+The most recent MUD~\cite{mud} only provides 18K screenshots, which are insufficient for understanding the layouts and elements for LLMs.

-\textbf{GUI-Control Datasets.} Table~\ref{dataset-comparison} compares several popular GUI-control datasets on Android.
-While some works~\cite{deng2024mind2web, liu2018reinforcement, shi2017world} focus on the web platform, on Android OS, many works~\cite{rawles2023android, you2024ferret, zhang2021screen} have focused on identifying various types of GUI elements, often assigning numerous classes to different elements.
-Other studies~\cite{burns2021mobile, li2020mapping, venkatesh2022ugif} primarily emphasize action-observation pairs during instructional operations, but their annotations are limited and often require supplemental View Hierarchy (VH) data for each screenshot.
-Furthermore, these instructions are typically too simplistic for real-world tasks. \textsc{AitW}~\cite{rawles2023android} provides both screen GUI element annotations and instructions, but it includes only a small portion of instructions for third-party apps, with most operations conducted on Chrome and other system-built apps.
+Other studies~\cite{burns2021mobile, rawles2024androidinthewild, zhang-etal-2024-android, gubbi-venkatesh-etal-2024-ugif} primarily emphasize action-observation pairs during instructional operations, but their annotations are limited and often require supplemental View Hierarchy (VH) data for each screenshot. \textsc{AitW}~\cite{rawles2024androidinthewild} provides both screen GUI element annotations and instructions, but it includes only a small portion of instructions for third-party apps, with most operations conducted on Chrome and other system-built apps.
 Additionally, each instruction is repeated multiple times, resulting in significant data redundancy.
-It also relies on the pre-trained IconNet for automatic annotations, which unfortunately leads to numerous mis-annotated types and misaligned bounding boxes.
-In response, \textsc{AitZ}~\cite{zhang2024android} filters \textsc{AitW} thoroughly, selecting 2.5K unique instructions and episodes, and introduces the Chain-of-Action-Thought framework to annotate action results and page descriptions better.
-Despite this refinement, \textsc{AitZ} contains only 18K screen-action pairs.
+In response, \textsc{AitZ}~\cite{zhang-etal-2024-android} filters \textsc{AitW} thoroughly, selecting 2.5K unique instructions and episodes, and introduces the Chain-of-Action-Thought framework to annotate action results and page descriptions better.
+Despite this refinement, \textsc{AitZ} contains only 18K screen-action pairs. \textsc{AndroidControl}~\cite{li2024androidcontrol} is another large-scale instruction-based dataset, however, the element-wise annotations contain heavy redundancy and misaligned cases due to the lack of human verification.